Heavy Metal Machines: Gameplay

-Despite the MOBA label, Heavy Metal Machines does not follow the traditional genre mechanics, mainly because it does not have towers, lanes, and minions - which are essential in traditional MOBAs.
-Another thing that makes HMM stand out from other MOBA games is the speed of the game, where the battles happen with full power in the first few seconds in the match, and there's no need to level up your pilot during the game or build items to destroy your opponents and deliver the bomb.
+Despite the MOBA label, Heavy Metal Machines does not follow the traditional genre mechanics, mainly because it does not have towers, lanes and minions — which are essential in traditional MOBAs.
+Another thing that made HMM stand out from other MOBA games is the speed of the game, where the battles happen with full power in the first few seconds in the match, and there's no need to level up your pilot during the game or build items to destroy your opponents and deliver the bomb.

-To control the vehicle, the player used the mouse to accelerate or reverse, and used the keyboard to fire his weapons.
-The machine followed the direction your mouse dot is pointing, which is used to turn and to aim your weapons.
+To control the vehicle, the player uses the mouse to accelerate or reverse, and the keyboard to fire his weapons.
+The machine follows the direction your mouse dot is pointing, which is used to turn and to aim your weapons.

 The objective of the game is to capture and deliver a bomb to the opponent's base.
 To do so, the player carrying the bomb must go through the whole circuit, with very sharp turns and hazards everywhere, such as lava (much damage per second) and Droppers (particular areas that force the character to drop the bomb if he goes through it).
 Players that are not carrying the bomb may take shortcuts through the course to help or destroy the carrier.
 These shortcuts are closed to the player carrying the bomb.